Tower of Babel and scattering

 Nephi gives plates to Jacob for sacred teachings.

-The record passes to Enos after Jacob’s death.
+The record passes from Jacob to Enos.

 His soul hungers; he receives a remission of sins and promises for Lamanites and records.